alessandroooo/optimization/_posts/2025-12-25-performance0.md

 At the row level, table normalization reduces redundancies and overall storage consumption present in the table data.
 The idea is to split a table into multiple tables, each having fewer columns and fewer rows.

 #### Partitioning
-<a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/vldbg/partition-concepts.html">Partitions</a> divide a table into smaller pieces.
+<a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/vldbg/partition-concepts.html">Partitioning</a> divides a table into smaller pieces and involves at maximum two levels.
 The hierarchy of <a href="https://docs.oracle.com/en/database/oracle/oracle-database/19/cncpt/logical-storage-structures.html">logical storage structures</a> in Oracle involves rows, blocks, extents, and segments.
 Every extent resides in a single data file on disk.
 Every unpartitioned table, table partition or table subpartition is its own segment.
-Partitioning enables pruning and can greatly improve performance, because the database might know in advance, which data files to retrive from the storage tier, thus avoiding search.
+Partitioning enables pruning and can greatly improve performance, because the database might know in advance, which data files to retrieve from the storage tier, thus avoiding search.
 Oracle recommends partitioning for tables exceeding 2GB of size.

 #### Indexes
-Bitmap indexes may be used for columns with low cardinality and infrequent updates.
+The standard type of index is the B-tree (balanced tree).
+If the key is composite, then the more selective or frequently filtered columns should be placed on the left side, with less important columns to the right.
-When using composite B‑tree indexes, the more selective or frequently filtered columns should be placed on the left side of the index, with less important columns to the right.
+For columns with low cardinality and infrequent updates bitmap indexes may be used.